 This school was created and has continued to flourish because I made every mistake there was when I thought that my daughter was cute enough to model and do commercials.
-I am a mother of a now 23 year old daughter.
-When my daughter was 5, I attempted to get her an agent and get her in the “biz”.
+I am a mother of a now 27-year-old daughter.
+When my daughter was five, I attempted to get her an agent and get her in the “biz”.
 She was really cute and very animated.
-What I did not consider was her shy personality (only around others) and her mule like personality (and I say that lovingly).
+What I did not consider was her shy personality (only around others) and her mule-like personality (and I say that lovingly).

 Everyone told us she reminded them of Brook Shields when she was young.
 I thought why not give it a shot.
-I had her when I was 37, did not even think about what college would cost, so I thought that if she booked a commercial or two, she’d have a leg up on tuition.
+I did not even think about what college would cost, so I thought that if she booked a commercial or two, she’d have a leg up on tuition.

 I researched several places and wound up paying thousands of dollars for useless portfolio pictures (which I never needed) and was signed by an incompetent “manager” who never got her an agent – all they did was sell me pictures and terrible classes at a “scholarship rate of $900.
 The “scholarship” was what they came up with when I was about to walk out of their office!